 Executive impersonation is popular among threat actors on social media because of the credibility attributed to the individual they are pretending to be.
 An executive is in theory well-known, successful, and connected to a popular brand - why should anything they say or do on social media be questioned?
 Because of this, impersonation is also used in conjunction with other threat types across social media.

-The example above uses a real name and photo to impersonate the chief executive officer of a global financial institution on Instagram.
+The example above uses a real name and photo to impersonate the chief executive officer of a global financial institution.
 The page uses both unsavory language as well as images reminiscent of cash flipping and forex trading scams.

-The second example uses LinkedIn to impersonate a high-ranking executive.
+The second example impersonates a high-ranking executive.
 The page lists her name, title, and states the company she works for, however, the location is suspiciously listed as Nigeria.
-Professionals on this platform are accustomed to messages from job recruiters and individuals soliciting their goods or services.
+Professionals on this particular platform are accustomed to messages from job recruiters and individuals soliciting their goods or services.
 Threat actors are using this to their advantage by sending private messages from these impersonation accounts asking for personally identifiable information (PII) or money.

-The final example is an impersonation account on Facebook.
+The final example is an impersonation account on one of the largest social media platforms.
 The fake page is supposed to belong to the CEO of another global financial institution and uses real photos, his real name, and location of the company’s headquarters.
 If another user interacts with this account believing it to be real, anything they share with the threat actor has the potential to be compromised.
 In addition, if the threat actor posts anything controversial, it could be detrimental to the real CEO’s reputation, as well as his company’s.

 With so many active users and bots, it is difficult to know whether you are communicating with a real person on social media.
 In 2018 alone, Twitter caught the attention of its users when they purged 70 million fake accounts.
 Threat actors understand how difficult it is for the average user to distinguish between what is real versus what is fake, and as a result, are actively impersonating executives.
 Threat actors are also aware that part of the draw of these platforms is the ease in communication they provide, and that works to their advantage.
 Impersonating an executive on social media grants them the audience and the speed in communication needed to execute their malicious activity effectively.